A Computer Animated Hand: Legacy

 Professor Ivan Sutherland opened a line of communication with The Walt Disney Company to see whether Disney could be persuaded to use computer graphics in its production process for traditional animation.
 Sutherland brought Catmull to Disney to meet with executives, but Disney management was not interested in computer graphics at that time.
-Instead, they invited Catmull (to no avail) to help the Disney Imagineering team use computers to design a new ride - specifically, Space Mountain, a roller-coaster ride planned for the new Walt Disney World complex in Orlando, Florida.
-The clips were later used on a TV monitor in the 1976 science-fiction thriller Futureworld, about a futuristic theme park where androids are programmed to grant every guest’s wish.
+Instead, they invited Catmull (to no avail) to help the Disney Imagineering team utilize computers to design a new ride—specifically, Space Mountain, a roller-coaster ride planned for the new Walt Disney World complex in Orlando, Florida.
+The clips were later used on a TV monitor in the 1976 science-fiction thriller Futureworld, about a futuristic theme park where androids are programmed to grant every guest's wish.

-Catmull would later go on to form his own Computer Graphics Lab, later contacted by George Lucas of Lucasfilm to bring computer graphics into the entertainment field.
-The Graphics Group, one third of the computer division at Lucasfilm, was later purchased in 1986 by Apple Computer co-founder Steve Jobs and it was renamed Pixar.
+Catmull would later go on to form his own Computer Graphics Lab, which George Lucas of Lucasfilm later contacted to bring computer graphics into the entertainment field.
+The Graphics Group, one-third of the computer division at Lucasfilm, was later acquired in 1986 by Apple Computer co-founder Steve Jobs, and it was renamed Pixar.
 Pixar produced the world's first computer-animated feature film, Toy Story, in 1995, and has since become the world's dominant animation studio, producing a string of commercially and critically immensely successful films.
 Catmull has won four Academy Awards for his technical feats and helped create some of the key computer-generated imagery software animators rely on today.

 The film has been labeled a landmark, being called revolutionary in both the art of animation and film.
-Craig Caldwell, senior research professor at the University of Utah, stated in 2011 that the film is groundbreaking, because "it showed the potential of putting three-dimensional form in the computer."
+Craig Caldwell, senior research professor at the University of Utah, stated in 2011 that the film is groundbreaking because "it showed the potential of putting three-dimensional form in the computer".
 In 2011, the film was selected for preservation in the Library of Congress' National Film Registry, dubbed culturally, historically, or aesthetically significant."